Skip to main content

 Issues View

-• Issue status: Whether the issue is open, acknowledged, or closed
+• Issue status: whether the issue is open, acknowledged, or closed

 You can click on any issue to view detailed information such as stack traces for crashes, or explanations on the cause of the issue for performance, memory and app complexity problems.
 The issue details view also shows impacted user sessions, allowing you to continue the investigation down to specific user sessions